TimSimpson/CopyPictures/README.rst

 Everyone always wonders what criteria they should use to place and locate pictures on their hard drive.
 Sometimes they might put pictures in a directory named "Pets" or "Funny".
-Kind of like tagging, but you only get one.
+Kind of like tagging, but you can only use one word.

 Everyone's opinion differs, but in my mind the only real option is to store them based on the date they were taken.
 Everything else is subject to change.

 Usage:
-    CopyPictures.exe srcDirectory destinationDirectory
+    CopyPictures.exe [dupeOption]  srcDirectory destinationDirectory [dryRun]

 This program will thus copy pictures from one directory into another one, giving each file a name and directory based on the date.
 So if a picture is